The Red Shoes (musical): Synopsis

 In 1921-1922 the Russian Ballet Lermontov company performs in London, Paris and Monte Carlo.
 Victoria Page is a ballet dancer with the company, which is led by Boris Lermontov.
 Julian Craster is an idealistic but egocentric young composer, who is in love with Victoria.
 Lermontov is a middle-aged impresario who wants to control Victoria, both on-stage and off.
 She is torn between the two men and her desire to dance, and ultimately commits suicide.

 Production

 The Broadway production opened at the George Gershwin Theatre on December 16, 1993 and closed on December 19, 1993 after 51 previews and five performances.
 Directed by Stanley Donen and choreographed by Lar Lubovitch, the cast included Margaret Illmann as ballerina Victoria Page, Steve Barton (who replaced Roger Rees during previews) as Svengali-like Boris Lermontov, and Hugh Panaro as Julian Craster, as well as George de la Peña, and Leslie Browne in supporting roles.
+Lighting design by Ken Billington.